citp/privacy-policy-historical/c/co/con/consumerbase.com.md

 Information Gathering and Tracking

-The Company captures consumer data from sources including, but not limited to its own websites and/or through opt-in co-registration from our vendors.
+The Company captures consumer data from sources including, but not limited to its own websites and/or through co-registration from our vendors.
 This data is typically obtained through our own, or our vendors' websites in connection with a user's registration on that website.
+The Company audits a portion of the data captured to make certain the referral URL, if available, contains an opt-in mechanism.

 Use of Information